-(2) For the purpose of recovering the amount of electricity duty from the consumer, the licensee or the appointed authority, as the case may be, may without prejudice to any other mode of recovery, exercise the power conferred on the licensee under sub-section (1) of the Section 24 of the Indian Electricity Act, 1910 (Act no, IX of 1910), as if the duty were a charge or sum due in respect of energy supplied to such consumer. ........."
+(2) For the purpose of recovering the amount of electricity duty from the consumer, the licensee or the appointed authority, as the case may be, may without prejudice to any other mode of recovery, exercise the power conferred on the licensee under sub-section (1) of the Section 24 of the Indian Electricity Act, 1910 (Act no, IX of 1910), as if the duty were a charge or sum due in respect of energy supplied to such consumer."

 - 5.10.12 In view of the above, the Petitioner has submitted that the above provisions of the Section 4A, the Electricity Duty is considered at par with the charges for energy supplied to a consumer and accordingly, the Electricity Duty is billed by the Petitioner to the consumers along-with the other charges for electricity.
-Therefore, the same is an integral part of the revenue and hence, the receivables of the Petitioner. - 5.10.13 Therefore, the Petitioner has requested the Commission to consider the Electricity Duty as part of Receivable for determination of Interest on Working Capital for True-up of ARR for FY 2022-23. - 5.10.14 Accordingly, the Petitioner has considered the Revenue including Electricity Duty by multiplying the net Revenue with a multiplying factor for the purpose of determining working capital.
-However, inadvertently, the Factor has been typed as 1.0473 instead of 1.0437 as computed here-in-below in Table:
+Therefore, the same is an integral part of the revenue and hence, the receivables of the Petitioner. - 5.10.13 Therefore, the Petitioner has requested the Commission to consider the Electricity as 1.0473 instead of 1.0437 as computed here-in-below in Table: